Pendergaster/nes-emu/README.md

 Project uses OpenGL rendering and [Nulkear](https://github.com/Immediate-Mode-UI/Nuklear) library for GUI.
 Some basic memory mappers are implemented and more might be coming.
 Emulator is in basic working stage, not all features are impleneted.
-Currently is build as an unity build and only has linux build.
+Currently is build as an unity build and only has linux/unix version.
 Windows could be done following the build.sh logic

 # Images